 - 8 Select a device from the navigation tree on which to test the individual component and click OK. - 9 Click Test to test the component on the selected device (optional).
-To remove the device override and revert to the device associated with the application component, click X.
+To remove the device override and revert to the device associated with the application component, click - Note: If no test device is selected, the component is tested on the test device associated with the application profile.

-Note: If no test device is selected, the component is tested on the test device associated with the application profile.
-Test devices are not saved as part of the application profile.
-10 Enter or select the appropriate information in the SQL Server Query component boxes (on page 44).
-11 Enter or select the appropriate information: 12 Click Save to save your changes or click Save and Close to complete your changes.
-To add a SQL Server Query component to an application instance: From the WhatsUp Gold web interface, go to APM > Configuration.
-The All Application 1 Profiles page appears.
-2 Select the application instance for which you want to add a component.
-3 Click Add Components.
-The Component Library appears.
-Click the arrow next to Database Query, then specify the number of components you 4 want to add by clicking the up and down arrows next to SQL Server.
-5 Click Add Selected.
-6 Enter or select the appropriate information: Enabled.
-Select this option to enable or disable the component.
-S Action Policy.
-Select an action policy from the list for the component.
-Device Override.
-(Optional) Override the device associated with the instance and designate a specific device to assign to the component.
-Click browse (...) next to the Device Override box to launch the Select a Device § dialog.
+- 10 Enter or select the appropriate information in the SQL Server Query component boxes (on page 47). - 11 Enter or select the appropriate information: - 12 Click Save to save your changes or click Save and Close to complete your changes.

+To add a SQL Server Query component to an application instance:

+- 1 From the WhatsUp Gold web interface, go to APM > Configuration.
+The All Application Profiles page appears. - 2 Select the application instance for which you want to add a component. - 3 Click Add Components.
+The Component Library appears. - 4 Click the arrow next to Database Query, then specify the number of components you want to add by clicking the up and down arrows next to SQL Server. - 5 Click Add Selected. - 6 Enter or select the appropriate information: - § Enabled.
+Select this option to enable or disable the component. - § Action Policy.
+Select an action policy from the list for the component. - 9 Device Override.
+(Optional) Override the device associated with the instance and designate a specific device to assign to the component. - S Click browse (...) next to the Device Override box to launch the Select a Device dialog.

 Important: If the device you want to use is configured with a WhatsUp Gold down dependency, make sure that you use a cloned device for this device selection in the Application Performance Monitoring plug-in.
 For more information, see the Dependencies overview.

-Select a device from the navigation tree on which to test the individual component and click OK.
-Click Test to test the component on the selected device. Ş Note: Click 🍊 to remove the device override and revert to the device associated with the application instance.
-7 Enter or select the appropriate information in the SQL Server Query component boxes (on page 44).
-8 Click Save to save your changes or click Save and Close to complete your changes.
+- Select a device from the navigation tree on which to test the individual component and click OK. - S Click Test to test the component on the selected device.

+Note: Click to remove the device override and revert to the device associated with the application instance.

+- 7 Enter or select the appropriate information in the SQL Server Query component boxes (on page 47). - 8 Click Save to save your changes or click Save and Close to complete your changes.